polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/postman-sidecar.md

 Similar to the previous example, you can save this as an example response within Postman or save it to an output file to assist in your test fixtures or other uses in your application building.

-## What's Next?
+## What's next?

+In this tutorial, you learned how to:

+- Import an Postman API collection.
+- Define environment variables to use in a collection.
-You have accomplished quite a lot in this tutorial!
-You have successfully imported an Postman API collection, defined environment variables, made API requests in Postman with custom variable definitions, and examined the responses from the API.
-You now have a good working basis from which to continue to build your experience using Sidecar within Postman.
-There are more areas for you to explore on your own including writing tests inside Postman for debugging purposes, setting up Postman flows that allow you to connect a series of API REST requests, and just trying out all the other endpoints made available to you.
+- Send API requests with custom variable definitions.
+- Inspect and save the responses from the API.

+You now have a good working basis for using Sidecar within Postman and to continue building on this experience.
+There are more areas for you to explore on your own, including how to:
+-
+- Send requests using the other endpoints in the predefined collection.
+- Write tests in Postman for debugging purposes
+- Set up Postman flows that allow you to connect a series of API REST requests.

 While you are exploring, make sure to continue reading more on Sidecar on [GitHub](https://github.com/paritytech/substrate-api-sidecar) and checking out the full offerings of tutorials, guides and references on the [Substrate docs](https://docs.substrate.io/).